jdevfullstack-tutorials/github-for-non-code-writers/README.md

 ## A Little Bit Of Housekeeping (not required)
 Now, you have the option to remove unnecessary things although this one is not required.
-You can remove things
-and add labels so that it can be discovered by others when they are looking for topics
+Click the gear button as demonstrated below:

 <kbd><img src="https://user-images.githubusercontent.com/47092464/115031509-d22b5580-9efa-11eb-8076-6a82d9e1a2b2.png" /></kbd>

-uncheck `Releases`, `Packages` & `Environments`
+uncheck `Releases`, `Packages` & `Environments` and add labels so that it can be discovered by others when they are looking for topics

 <kbd><img src="https://user-images.githubusercontent.com/47092464/115031601-f25b1480-9efa-11eb-9a4c-f37a17f04dc0.png" /></kbd>